Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: APPENDIX

 A) Outside the transition region: $T_{EV}(a, b, c, w) = F(a) \cdot T_{\mathrm{GFI}}(c, b)$.

 B) Close to the transition of the edge: $T_{EV}(a, b, c, w) = F (a) \cdot T_{\mathrm{GFI}}(c, b / \sqrt{(1-w^2)})$, which also holds for the double transition region.

 Between these two regimes, a linear interpolation is applied.
-Although results are reasonably good, such direct chaining can only describe the hard diffraction component, so the soft component cannot be represented.
+A limitation of the proposed direct chaining method is that it can only describe the hard diffraction component, so at the moment the soft component cannot be represented.

-In addition to the mentioned missing soft diffraction part in EV and VE combinations, the current double-diffraction formulation is limited in configurations where the two edges involved in double-edge diffraction share the same facet and terminate at the same vertex.
+In addition to the aforementioned limitation in the EV and VE diffraction combinations, the current double-diffraction formulation may also have numerical instabilities in configurations where the two edges involved in double-edge diffraction share the same facet and terminate at the same vertex.
 When the double-diffracted ray approaches the vertex, the transition to vertex diffraction is not smooth, since vertex diffraction was formulated to compensate for the discontinuity of a single-diffracted ray, not a double-diffracted one.
-No formulation currently available in the literature includes a mechanism to smoothly compensate for this transition.
-The authors are currently working on a solution to this problem, which will be addressed in a forthcoming dedicated publication.
+A rigorous treatment of this transition would require an additional uniformization mechanism \cite{maci1998itd}, which is not readily available in a form suitable for efficient implementation in practical RT frameworks.
+Therefore, this interaction is treated as a limitation of the present model and remains a topic for future work.

 {

 \phantomsection }